 If you want to learn more, The National Parks organise an Annual Dark Skies Festival.
-The sixth Dark Skies Festival will take place between the 12th - 28th February 2021 in the North York Moors and Yorkshire Dales.
-Each festival has a theme, and this year it is nocturnal wildlife.
-With everything from Yoga and Mindfullness to Stargazing Safaris, Dark runs and gravel biking to night navigation experiences, there are events for everybody.
+The sixth Dark Skies Festival will take place between the 14th - 30th October in the Exmoor National Park.
+With everything from Yoga and Mindfulness to Stargazing Safaris, Dark runs and gravel biking to night navigation experiences, there are events for everybody.
 Find out more about the Dark Skies Festival here.

 So if you are looking for a knockout experience that really will leave you seeing stars, discover the UK's Dark Skies in a Spaceship!